High-level CLI for Git

 Best Practices

-Branch discipline: when you have an idea that is different from what you currently work on, resist the urge to code it in the current feature branch.
+When you have an idea that is different from what you currently work on, resist the urge to code it in the current feature branch.
 Implement it in its own feature, parent, or child branch.

-Organize branch chains in the order you want to ship: You always have to ship the oldest branch first.
-You can use git prepend to insert a feature branch as a parent of the current feature branch or set parent to change the order of branches.
+You always have to ship the oldest branch first.
+You can use git town prepend to insert a feature branch as a parent of the current feature branch or set parent to change the order of branches.

 git town append